Last week it finally happened, I saw my first memory leak in production - that I know of - and over time it was eating up all the memory.

 I think that you must be able to reproduce a problem first to solve it.
 This gives you some insights into the problem, and you exactly know where and when that problem occurs.

-Since this was a first-timer for me, I followed the Microsoft Docs (which were well written and was exactly what I was looking for) Debug a memory leak in .NET Core .
-In this tutorial you use the dotnet commands, dotnet trace, dotnet counters, and dotnet dump to find and troubleshoot process.
+Since this was a first-timer for me, I followed the Microsoft Docs (which were well written and was exactly what I was looking for) Debug a memory leak in .NET Core.

-While being impressed with these tools, I wasn't able to reproduce the memory leak locally despite my effort to mimick the traffic to the API with JMeter.
+While being impressed with these tools, I wasn't able to reproduce the memory leak locally despite my effort to mimick the traffic towards the API with Artillery.

 So why try to reproduce the problem when it's already occurring in a production environment?
 Most of the bugs can't, or hard to, look into a production environment.
 But for this case it is different.